jpatrickdill/colorguard/docs/source/guide/quickstart.rst

 --------

 Bit flags allow you to squeeze multiple fields into one, longer number.
-The fields don't even have to be numbers, they also represent booleans or enums.
+The fields don't even have to be numbers, they can represent booleans or enumerations.

 Bit flags are created in colorguard by inheriting from the :class:`BitFlag` class.

 .. code-block:: python

     class Pizza(BitFlag):
-        size = 3  # "size" is a 3 bit field
+        size = 3  # 3 bit field

         pepperoni = 1  # 1 bit boolean
         meat = 1  # 1 bit boolean